 |Tanunda Recreation Park||$6.918M||Clubrooms, new playground entrance, junior oval, cricket net relocation|

-We are also considering an aquatics strategy, with community consultation taking place in the second half of 2020.
+We're also considering an aquatics strategy, with community consultation taking place in 2021.
 The $10.7 million Barossa Creative Industries Centre to activate arts, culture and tourism outcomes remains a top priority and we continue to apply for grant funding.

 Key completed projects